adamraider/blog/_posts/2024-08-13-take-care-of-your-ears.md

 ---

 {: .callout-note }
-Quick disclaimer: I am neither a doctor nor an expert in this field, but if this write-up helps one-person look after their hearing health just a little better, I'll consider this post worthwhile.
+Quick disclaimer: I am neither a doctor nor an expert in this field, but if this write-up helps one person look after their hearing health just a little better, I'll consider this post worthwhile.

 Hearing health is seemingly overlooked by the general population.
 Hearing loss is linked to a number of debilitating health issues such as cognitive decline, depression.
 While many causes of hearing loss are unavoidable, such as genetics, age, and accidents, there are reasonable precautions we can do to protect ourselves from avoidable sources of hearing loss.
 From my experience, this is not widely known or talked about.

-There are three things I think are important to recognize among ourselves:
+There are three things I think are important to recognize:

 1. Noise exposure is dependent on dosage.
 That is, the duration you are exposed to a loud noise matters.
 2. Many common places we visit expose us to unsafe noise levels.